olejorik/AlternatingProjections.jl/README.md

 - DRAP

 The goals are:
- - learn Julia
+ - to learn Julia
- -  try to keep the Julia implementation as close to the pseudocode description as possible
+ - to try to keep the Julia implementation as close to the pseudocode description as possible
  - to unify several algorithms in one framework.

  ## Usage